fivetran/dbt_salesforce_marketing_cloud/README.md

 | [salesforce_marketing_cloud__sends_overview](https://fivetran.github.io/dbt_salesforce_marketing_cloud/#!/model/model.salesforce_marketing_cloud.salesforce_marketing_cloud__sends_overview) | Each record provides the performance of a send via `total_*` and `*_rate` metrics. |
 | [salesforce_marketing_cloud__subscriber_lists](https://fivetran.github.io/dbt_salesforce_marketing_cloud/#!/model/model.salesforce_marketing_cloud.salesforce_marketing_cloud__subscriber_lists) | Each record provides a list, joined with all corresponding subscriber(s). |
 | [salesforce_marketing_cloud__subscriber_overview](https://fivetran.github.io/dbt_salesforce_marketing_cloud/#!/model/model.salesforce_marketing_cloud.salesforce_marketing_cloud__subscriber_overview) | Each record provides an overview of metrics and activity for a subscriber. |
+### Materialized Models
+Each Quickstart transformation job run materializes 24 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?